skynet29/brainbot/README.md

 ## Goal
-Create a framework based on WEB technologies to ease developpment of complexe application.
+Create a framework based on WEB technologies to ease developpment of complex application.

 At the origin, this framework was developped to pilot and control an underwater drone